ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/from-iot-to-the-cloud-part3/_index.md

 who_is_this_for: This learning path is dedicated to developers interested in learning how to deploy applications to Azure Kubernetes Cluster powered by arm64-based virtual machines.

-This learning path is the fourth part of the series: From IoT to the Cloud.

 learning_objectives:
     - Create Kubernetes cluster using Azure Kubernetes Service.
     - Deploy a containerized application to Azure Kubernetes Service.

 prerequisites:
     - 'Azure subscription.
 Use this link to sign up for a free account: https://azure.microsoft.com/en-us/free/.'
-    - 'Ideally you should have completed previous learning path of this series.'
+    - 'Complete the [first](/learning-paths/servers-and-cloud-computing/from-iot-to-the-cloud-part1) and [second](/learning-paths/servers-and-cloud-computing/from-iot-to-the-cloud-part2) learning paths of this series.'

 author_primary: Dawid Borycki